jvalue/ws19-ods-query-exploration/example-data/README.md

 * select all speeches, remove the other information
 * query for speeches of Konstantin Kuhle (FDP)
 * query for all comments of Konstantin Kuhle (FDP) (->probably full-text query?)

+## 4. Public Data Inventory for the Small Business Administration of the US

+Data was taken from data.gov in JSON format: https://catalog.data.gov/dataset/sba-public-datasets